libvips/libvips/doc/Using-vipsthumbnail.md

 -rw-r–r– 1 john john 7295 Nov  9 14:33 tn_shark.jpg
 ```

-Now transform to sRGB and don't attach a profile (you can also use `strip`,
+Now transform to sRGB and don't attach a profile (you can also use
-though that will remove *all* metadata from the image):
+`preserve=none`, though that will remove *all* metadata from the image):

 ```
 $ vipsthumbnail shark.jpg --export-profile srgb -o tn_shark.jpg[profile=none]